dy27/USYD-Event-Calendar/README.md

 # USYD-Event-Calendar
-This program uses web scraping to obtain events from Facebook pages and adds them to Google Calendar.
+A web scraping program to add events from Facebook pages to Google Calendar.